 1. To Prevent Color Mixing On Your Next Painting Task.

-If you don’t clean a paintbrush after using it to apply tinted polyurethane, you risk the polyurethane color dissolving and affecting the color of your next paint job if you use the same brush.
+If you don’t clean a paintbrush after using it to apply tinted polyurethane, the sealer color will dissolve and affect the color of your next paint job.

 2. To Save Polyurethane

-Sometimes, the paintbrush takes more polyurethane than is needed from the paint can.
-After painting, you might still have leftover polyurethane on the paintbrush that you can squeeze back into the can while cleaning the brush.
-This helps to prevent polyurethane wastage.
+A paintbrush will take more sealer than needed from the can.
+After painting you can squeeze back the polyurethane into the can and reuse it to prevent wastage.